 December 1: Last date to submit Notification of Intent to Apply for the Diabetes Education Standards Recognition Program, for the next February review.

-February 1: Last date to submit a completed assessment to the Diabetes Educator Section, Canadian Diabetes Association.
+February 1: Last date to submit a completed assessment to the Diabetes Educator Section, Diabetes Canada.

 June 30: Recognition review response due from Review Team.